GetCubed/javascript-projects/index.md

-## :grinning: Welcome.
-This blog is about getting back to basics.
+## Welcome.
+This blog is about getting back to basics. :smile:

-:grinning:
 Enjoy this showcase series of Javascript based projects using just HTML, CSS, and Javascript.
 No **libraries**, no **frameworks**, and no **boilerplates**.

 Starting the series with [JavaScript30](https://javascript30.com/), a collection of simple JavaScript ideas.